berkeley-scf/scf-databases-2024/session2.md

 In small groups, discuss what these queries do.

 ```
-select * from QT join QT
+select * from QT as QT1 join QT as QT2 \
     using(questionid)

-select * from QT as QT1 join QT as QT2
+select * from QT as QT1 join QT as QT2 \
     using(questionid) where QT1.tag < QT2.tag

-select QT1.tag, QT2.tag, count(*) as n from QT as QT1 join QT as QT2
+select QT1.tag, QT2.tag, count(*) as n from QT as QT1 join QT as QT2 \
-    using(questionid) where QT1.tag < QT2.tag
+    using(questionid) where QT1.tag < QT2.tag \
     group by QT1.tag, QT2.tag order by n desc limit 10

-select * from QT join QT using(ownerid)
+select * from QT as QT1 join QT as QT2 using(ownerid)
 ```

 ### Set operations